t1mm1/node-temporary/README.md

 ```
 admin/structure/node-temporary/list
 ```
-Here you can review all marked nodes and remove them from the temporary list directly.
+On this page you can review all marked nodes and remove their "temporary" mark directly from the list.

 ### Media